Slurm

 Predefined Shortcuts

-SCRP has two sets of predefined shortcuts to provide quick access:
+SCRP has several sets of predefined shortcuts to provide quick access:

 For example, to launch Stata with 16 logical CPUs and 32GB RAM, you can simply type: